jw2249a/2017-bayes-audit/2017-code/README.md

 The measured risk will be a value between 0.00 and 1.00, inclusive;
 larger values correspond to more risk.

-The third column specifies the **risk limit** for that measurement.
+The fourth column specifies the **risk limit** for that measurement.
 If the measured risk is at most the specified risk limit, then that measurement **passes**.
 When all risk measurements pass, the audit may stop.

 If the risk limit is 1.00, then the measurement is still made, but the test always passes.

-The fourth column specifies the **risk upset threshold**.
+The fifth column specifies the **risk upset threshold**.
 If the measured risk reaches or exceeds the risk upset threshold, then test **signals an upset** for that contest, and the auditing program may cease to sample more ballots in order to measure the risk of this contest, since it is apparent that the reported outcome is incorrect and a full hand count should be performed.

-The fifth column specifies the **sampling mode** for that test, which should be one of ``Active`` or ``Opportunistic``.
+The sixth column specifies the **sampling mode** for that test, which should be one of ``Active`` or ``Opportunistic``.
 If the test specifies active sampling, then requests will be made to collection managers to draw samples that will shed light on the risk measurement and test.
 Otherwise, if